MaximeCG/playground-vHt1pzkA/markdowns/mandelbrot.md

 In the previous codes, the colors are not equaly distributed.
 That's particularly true when `MAX_ITER` is high.
 To improve the situation, the number of pixels for each iteration number is counted up.
 For each iteration number, a color will be associated by giving a wider range of colors for iteration numbers that concerns more pixels.

 @[Smooth coloring]({"stubs": ["v5/plot.py", "v5/mandelbrot.py"], "command": "sh -c 'python3 v5/plot.py && echo \"TECHIO> open -s /project/target/ index.html\"'"})

+I hope you liked this playground.
+Please leave a comment below!